ethereum/remix-plugin/doc/engine/1-getting-started.md

 1. Create the Plugin Manager

-The plugin manager can activate/deactivate plugins, and manage permissions between plugins.
+The plugin manager can activate/deactivate plugins, and manages permissions between plugins.
 ```typescript
 import { PluginManager } from '@remixproject/engine';